 At the same time, that doesn’t mean people should be blasé about the virus.
-So, be aware of the symptoms, which can include:
+Coronavirus is very contagious and could cause a range of health issues over time.
+So, be aware of the most common symptoms:

 Many countries have established a specific phone number or website dedicated to coronavirus consultation.
 This includes the NHS’s online service, where a coronavirus testing may be booked, or the Danish Health Authority Hotline (+45 7222 7459).

 There are certain steps to take for a person with diabetes who is ill.
 Again, keep checking blood sugar to see if it’s within your target range.